-Talks will be from 12 to 1 p.m. and lunch will be served.
+Talks will be from 12 to 1 p.m.
 Space is limited, so RSVPs are required for each talk.
 RSVP links will be added below about one month in advance of each session.
 For questions about the series, please email Anne Newman.

 Suggestions for future topics and speakers are welcome; please email Anne Newman.

 Tuesday May 12, 2020: Sharika Thiranagama, Associate Professor of Anthropology, “Ethical Dilemmas Studying Political Violence in the Public and Private Sphere”

 Sharika Thiranagama is Associate Professor of Anthropology.
 Her work explores the intersection of political mobilization and domestic life, with a focus on highly fraught contexts of violence, inequality, and intense political mobilization.
 Her work attempts to understand (rather than romanticize) patterns of sociality and how people actually live together, often in highly fractious and unequal ways, and, to situate these processes in specific historical formations of “privates” and “publics” in South Asia.
 Her fieldwork in Sri Lanka on war and political violence demonstrates how gendered and generational relations structured the experience of civil war.
 She has also carried out work in Kerala, South India focused on agricultural laborers from Dalit (formerly untouchable caste) communities.
 This work examines how communist led political mobilization both transformed everyday life and political mobilization, and also reconfigured older caste identities, re-entrenching caste inequities into new kinds of private neighborhood life.
 This work also takes the household as the prime site of the inheritance of work, stigma and servitude as well as the possibility of reproduction, dignity and social mobility.

 February 3, 2020: Tadashi Fukami, Associate Professor of Biology, "Reflections on Some of the Ethical Struggles of Being an Ecologist"